-The Dowling and Yahnke Wealth Advisors Scholarship aims to advance the financial planning profession by providing financial assistance to aspiring CFP® professionals who are from populations underrepresented in the profession, as well as those who have a financial need.
+The CI Dowling & Yahnke Private Wealth Scholarship aims to advance the financial planning profession by providing financial assistance to aspiring CFP® professionals who are from populations underrepresented in the profession, as well as those who have a financial need.

-Founded in 1991, Dowling and Yahnke Wealth Advisors is a fee-only registered investment advisor (RIA) firm that manages over $5.7 billion in assets and provides financial planning services to more than 1,300 clients in San Diego and across the United States.
-Dowling and Yahnke Wealth Advisors has partnered with the CFP Board Center for Financial Planning to offer this scholarship in an effort to create a more diverse and sustainable financial planning profession, so that every American has access to competent, ethical financial planning advice.
+Founded in 1991, CI Dowling and Yahnke Private Wealth is a fee-only registered investment advisor (RIA) firm that manages over $5.7 billion in assets and provides financial planning services to more than 1,300 clients in San Diego and across the United States.
+CI Dowling and Yahnke Private Wealth has partnered with the CFP Board Center for Financial Planning to offer this scholarship in an effort to create a more diverse and sustainable financial planning profession, so that every American has access to competent, ethical financial planning advice.

 The scholarship awards up to $5,000 per student seeking to complete an undergraduate-level or a certificate-level CFP Board-Registered program, either of which would qualify the student to sit for the CFP® exam.

 - Must not be a prior recipient of a CFP Board Center for Financial Planning scholarship;